Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 The plots in Figure~\ref{fig:pd_vs_pd_spray} show how the \lTT\ strategy selects its optimized choice as compared to \Top.
-All 4800 $P_{d,1}$ for the parameter combinations in Table~\ref{tab:obs_params} for a single event simulation are shown, color coded by the required telescope time.
+All 4800 $P_{d,1}$ for the parameter combinations in Table~\ref{tab:obs_params}, assuming scenario 2, for a single event simulation are shown, color coded by the required telescope time.
 The highest $P_{d,1}$ tend to use the highest telescope times, but there are many high $P_{d,1}$ parameter combinations $\Theta_i$ that use much less telescope time.
 The lower plot has the \Top\ and \lTT\ strategies marked.
 Generically, our strategies prefer balanced $P_{d,1}$ and $P_{d,2}$ to maximize $P_c$.
+For the event presented in Figure~\ref{fig:pd_vs_pd_spray} the \lTT~configuration chosen for the first detection was core exposure $200$s($120$s) using $i$ band, the second detection was done with $300$s($200$s) in the core (outer) region, using $z$.
+The core (outer) region is $80\%$($90\%$) during day 1 after the burst.
+The \Top~ configuration prefers to explore the core (outer) region with $600$s ($300$s) exposures in the first detection and $300$s ($200$s) in the second detection both cases using filter z.
+The core (outer) area represents $70\%$($90\%$) regions.
+It is worth noticing that this \reddishslow models peaks in $i$ band around one day after the burst and in $1.2$ days in $z$ bands, however this model present a slow decaying in $z$ allowing a significant probability of discovery $2$ days after the burst.

 There is the question of ``when is it good enough?'', of diminishing returns.
 We can adopt the \reddishslow\ model compared to the reference strategy, for example, and work with the best $90\%$ of events.
 Then the \lTT\ at a cost of $\times4$ more telescope time detects $20\%$ more KN and Top t the cost of $\sim 12\times$ more telescope time detects only $ \sim 30\%$ more KN.
 Whether one is willing to accept the cost depends on the science case.
 For the standard siren cosmology case which wants to maximize the number of KN detected, one would prefer the maximum return of \Top, but might be willing to accept the rate of \lTT.
 For the science case of studying the astrophysics of KN, where one wants to select good objects for detailed astrophysical study, gathering the next 10 expected in O4 might well be worth expending what \Top\ requires for the right events.